Surian MRT station: Station Features

 The station adopts the standard elevated station design for the MRT Kajang Line, with two side platforms above the concourse level.
 The station is located directly above Persiaran Surian, with its supporting columns sited along the median of the road.

-The station is located next to the Dataran Sunway commercial area or Section PJU5 of Kota Damansara.
+The station is located next to the Dataran Sunway commercial area or Seksyen PJU5 of Petaling Jaya, also known as Kota Damansara.
 The Sunway Giza Mall is also located near the station, while Encorp Strand Mall and Giant Hypermarket Kota Damansara are located about 1 km away.